 Proposed Initiative Ballot Question / Public Comment

-Among the items that will be presented to the voters at the November Referendum Election, is a Direct Initiative of Legislation (i.e. Citizen Initiative).
+Among the items that will be presented to the voters at the November Referendum Election, are two Direct Initiatives of Legislation (i.e. Citizen Initiatives).
 Under Maine's Constitution, the Secretary of State is responsible for preparing the ballots for direct initiatives “in such form as to present the question or questions concisely and intelligibly.”
-Below is the Secretary of State's proposed ballot question for the initiative that will appear on the November 6, 2018 ballot.
+Below are the Secretary of State's proposed ballot questions for the initiatives that will appear on the November 7, 2017 ballot.

 Maine law, Title 21-A §905-A, requires that the Secretary of State provide a 30-day public comment period for the purpose of receiving comments on the content and form of proposed questions to be placed on the ballot for any pending initiatives.

 Public comments must be received by the Secretary of State prior to the close of business (5:00 p.m.) on September 1, 2017.

 Written comments may be filed with the Secretary of State in the following ways:

 - By email at firstname.lastname@example.org; use subject line Public Comment;

 - By mail at Secretary of State, Attn: Public Comment, 148 State House Station, Augusta, ME 04333-0148; or